Master-Kiwi/RubiksCube/README.md

 There are reference project based on openAI Gym: https://github.com/RobinChiu/gym-Rubiks-Cube

 ## About Reinforecment-Learning
-When talking about ML and learning-techniques there are basically 2 categories:
+When talking about ML and learning-techniques there are basically 2 classic categories and reinforcement learning:

-* supervised learning: requires a huge dataset of labeled training / validation typical supervised learning is done on compute-clusters of GPUs that can handle huge amount of data and train the deep-neural-networks the outcome is a modell-file (.h5) that can be loaded and used for classification on a machine with less computation power training can be continued with the .h5 file but typical it is no online training, sometimes batch training and then distribution of new .h5 file
+* supervised learning: requires a huge dataset of LABELED training / validation correlation of data and labels are learned by comparing the prediction to the label and minimizing the loss. (typical by gradient descent) supervised learning is done on compute-clusters of GPUs that can handle huge amount of data and train the deep-neural-networks the outcome is a modell-file (.h5) that can be loaded and used for classification on a machine with less computation power training can be continued with the .h5 file but typical it is no online training, sometimes batch training and then distribution of new .h5 file
+	This is very popular with Computer-Vision, using pretrained models (COCO, SSD, MOBILENET,..) and exchange the output layer to your needs will give good accuracy.
+* unsupervised learning:
+	it can look for similarity in data, can therefore do anomaly or outlier detection. is typical used for classification / clustering of unlabeled data typical lacks in accuracy compared to supervised learning
-* unsupervised learning:  requires an environment that can be observed and scoring method here the training is all the time. each observation will yield a score.
+* Reinforcement learning:  requires an environment that can be observed and scoring/reward method Th RL-agent is choosing an action based on his "experience/policy".
+The agent itself is a neural Network, that has been trained on the environment.
 	The basic idea is to let somebody play a game without explaining how to play.
 Just give him actions and tell them how good they were.
-	Maybe you heard about agents based on deep neural networks that can play atari games (e.g Pacman)
+	Maybe you heard about agents based on deep neural networks that can play atari games (e.g Pacman) The difficult comes here with delayed rewards for example plant a tree to get the fruit (=reward) in future.

-Reinforcement learning is unsupervised-learning

 # Development Stages